 Each manager must provide a written copy of their line up cards to the opposing manager and the home scorebook.
 The line-up card MUST have first and last names, numbers, and positions for each player listed in the line-up.
 The line-up cards must have substitutes listed at the bottom with first name, last name, and number.
 If a coach omits a player from the substitute list at the bottom of the card, they can add them at any time with no penalty.
 The only exception to this is if the player is put in the game to bat and is not on the line-up card the opposing manager, if he catches it, can take the choice of the result of the at bat or to declare an out.
 If another pitch is thrown, there can be no penalties and the player is automatically added.
 After the mistake is caught, the player will be added with no other penalty.

-Penalty, on the first offense, if a batter squares to bunt and then swings at the pitch, (with or without baserunners), the batter is out, the runners go back to their bases, and the head coach is ejected from the game.
+Penalty, on the first offense, if a batter squares to bunt and then swings at the pitch, (with or without base-runners), the batter is out; if there are base-runners, they go back to their bases, and the head coach is ejected from the game.
 There are no "warnings" regarding slashing.

 Head Coach or catcher may direct the umpire that they want to intentionally walk a batter.
 No pitches need to be thrown.
 This is a dead ball scenario.

 Tournament Director reserves the right to alter or change tournament formats.
 In the absence of a clearly defined rule or interpretation the Tournament Director/UIC reserves the right to restate/clarify/change a rule, which will be communicated to all team managers, and updated on the website.